 - how we and our associates are remunerated in relation to the services offered;

 - any relationships or associations we may have with product issuers; and

 - our internal and external complaints handling procedures and how these are available to you.

-If you are provided with personal financial product advice we may also issue you with a Statement of Advice (SoA).
-The SoA will contain:
+If you are provided with personal financial product advice we will present you with a written Statement of Advice (SoA).
+The SoA will describe:

-We are not required to issue you with a SoA where the personal financial product advice relates to certain deposit and non-cash payment products and travellers cheques provided we disclose certain information about remuneration and other benefits or interests which may influence the advice.
+We are not required to issue you with a SoA nor give you a PDS in relation to basic deposit products and certain non-cash payment products provided we disclose certain information about the product and, in respect of personal financial product advice, remuneration and other benefits or interests which may influence the advice.